10 Little Travel Mistakes That Make Your Vacation Unnecessarily Stressful

 You pack too much

 By packing lightly, you free yourself of the excess troubles caused by traveling with too much luggage: getting to and from the airport, checking into your hotel, and waiting endlessly at baggage claim.
 To lessen your load, make a list and stick with it.
 Leave behind unnecessary items like a blowdryer and those high heels you’ve yet to wear.
 Instead, pack your favorite shoes that you can wear day and night and select clothes that are comfortable and washable.
 Frommer also cautions against the danger of carrying too much money; “Cash cannot be replaced, plastic can,” she says.
-These are 14 vacation items you’ll always regret packing.

 There’s no breathing room on your itinerary